CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 **Data**

-I'm just going to throw some stats at you.
+I'm just going to throw some stats at you to start.
 Here are how the various implementations performed:

 ![](graph1.png)

 Here we see that the naive implementation falls off rather quickly, as we would expect.
-The uniform grid blows that out of the water, and the coherent memory optimization is still appreciably better than that!
+The uniform grid makes the most significant optimization (again as we would expect), as we are cutting out the vast majority of unnecessary-to-check Boids in the simulation.
+The coherent memory optimization, which allows the simulation to reduce the number of pointers dereferenced to global memory, is still appreciably better than that, and moreso than I was expecting.
+The increased performance is welcome, though.

 ![](graph2.png)

-Turning off the visualization allows for awesomely high performance, but only when using one of the grid implementations.
+Turning off the visualization allows for awesomely high performance, but the overall pattern remains the same.
+This jump in performance was actually much higher than I was anticipating - I knew draw calls in OpenGL could be costly, but we can see that it really cut down on the overall performance of the simulation in the first graph.

 ![](graph3.png)

-As we will discuss below, the warp size on my laptop's GPU, the GTX 1050, is 32, so the performance plateau's after increasing the blocksize to 32, as expected.
+Here I analyzed the performance versus the number of threads per block for each method at 5000 Boids.
+As we will discuss below, the warp size on my laptop's GPU, the GTX 1050, is 32, so the performance plateaus after increasing the blocksize to 32, as expected.

 **Questions:**
 * For each implementation, how does changing the number of boids affect